Deathstroke: Infinite Frontier

 Deathstroke teamed up with Black Canary to work with an organization called T.R.U.S.T.
 They both realized that the organization was led by Secret Society of Super Villains and Deathstroke kicks Black Canary out to take control of it, naming it Deathstroke Inc. He meets Rose Wilson and Respawn, a boy made from his and Talia's DNA who resembled Damian Wayne.
 He was framed for Ra's al Ghul's murder by Geo-Force who wanted revenge on Talia and Deathstroke.
 During the conflict, Deathstroke is killed by Talia, but is resurrected by his followers using a Lazarus Pit.

-In Dark Crisis, Deathstroke is possessed by the Great Darkness and attempts to destroy the multiverse.
-He is eventually defeated and has the Darkness exorcised from his body, losing his powers in the process.
-Deathstroke is hospitalized in the Hall of Justice, but Terra deactivates his life support and leaves him to die.
-He is later revealed to be alive.

 Characterization

 Christopher Priest, the writer of Deathstroke's self-titled solo series in DC Rebirth, has said:

 [N]ot only was Marv's Deathstroke a villain, he was also kind of an asshole, which I thought was unique.
 He wasn't some misunderstood anarchist; he deliberately did skeevy things – most notably sleeping with Terra, a presumably underage girl – in his quest to exact revenge against his enemies.
 I read that and went, "Whoa".
 This was beyond The Joker, well beyond Lex Luthor.
 Marv created the first modern supervillain.
 He broke every rule by making Deathstroke three-dimensional and giving him internal conflicts while maintaining a level of skeeve we weren't used to seeing from a typical 2-dimensional bad guy.

 Deathstroke is widely regarded as one of the most feared and deadly professional assassins in the world with a considerable seven figure fee and a six figure deposit.
 He is infamous for completing nearly all of his contracts, having only failed his contract with H.I.V.E. to kill the Teen Titans.
 He uses his resources to hire lawyers to prevent law enforcement from proving that Slade Wilson and Deathstroke are the same person.
 Deathstroke has been described as being emotionally crippled, believing everyone else to be "idiots" and struggling to commit despite desperately loving his children and desiring closeness with them.
 He is a poor father and often suffers from past choices made between his children and wife, Adeline.